Types of Laser Treatments, How They Work, and Their Uses

 • Photomechanical effect: High-intensity pulses causing mechanical disruption.
 This can help to break down specific unwanted tissue.

-• Photochemical effect: Inducing chemical reactions within cells.
+• Photochemical effect: Creating chemical reactions within cells.
 This can help to heal or improve certain skin conditions.

 Phototherapy